 Do not view your bank as an adversary or as a party standing in the way of your business plans.
 Developing a relationship of trust and honest communication will go a long way with your bank.
 Try to utilize key bank services such as a lockbox and depository accounts.
 The larger your relationship with your bank, the more attention you are likely to get from your relationship manager.

-Communicate with your Banker on a Regular Basis
+Regularly Communicate with your Banker

 It is important to provide your relationship manager with financial statements on a quarterly basis at minimum.
 Meeting with your banker and bringing your CFO with you to review your results will enhance the bank’s confidence in your ability to manage your business.